gabeweng/gabeweng.github.io/_posts/2020-07-12-semi-supervised-learning.md

 L = L_{labeled} + \alpha_{t} * L_{unlabeled}
 $$

-To make sure the model has learned enough from the labeled data, the $$\alpha_t$$ term is set to 0 during initial 100 training steps.
+To make sure the model has learned enough from the labeled data, the $$\alpha_t$$ term is set to 0 during the initial 100 training steps.
 It is then gradually increased up to 600 training steps and then kept constant.
 ![Impact of alpha on semi-supervised loss](/images/ssl-pseudolabel-alpha-increase.png){: .align-center}